Kishuna4/Resume-Projects/README.md

 # Resume-Projects
-This repository contians five representative Python coding projects to be reviewed by an employer.
+This repository contians six representative Python coding projects to be reviewed by an employer.

 - The eight files which have names that begin with two digits are all coding projects which concern different aspects of computer vision.